theseanything/civilservicelgbt.github.io/_posts/2019-05-26-leaders-of-networks-forum-readout.md

 The Leaders of Networks Forum is open to anyone who helps to lead a Civil Service LGBT+ staff network, it exists to share news of what the Civil Service LGBT+ Network is doing and to give departmental LGBT+ network leaders a space to share experiences, frustrations, resources, ideas and solutions.

+> The *next* Leaders of Networks Forum is on 11 July 2019.
+Find out more on our [events page](/event/2019-07-11-leaders-of-networks-forum/)

 ## Pride 2019